|

 existential knowledge that has accumulated at least since the moment that the universe burst into existence, is ever present in our blood and trumps all the fake knowledge incessantly propagated by third parties that only have their own interests at heart.

 And then another thought occurred to me: the other is not hell!
-Some years earlier, still in high school, I was asked to study Jean-Paul Sartre’s phrase “Hell are the Others,” and by strenuously trying to understand what the philosopher had meant, the doors of hell had actually opened up for me in a terrifying nocturnal experience.
+Some years earlier, still in high school, I was asked to study Jean-Paul Sartre’s phrase “Hell are the Others,” and by strenuously trying to understand what the philosopher had meant, the doors of hell actually opened up for me in a terrifying nocturnal experience.
 The memory of it had hounded me ever since and I would regularly go insane imagining that I was stuck, alone, and forever in the place I would be in at that particular moment.
 I would bang my head on the wall in despair, trying to escape the horrendous ideas pursuing me without mercy.

 But now I had felt that the other is not hell, that the other is my brother.
 The fear of death which since that hellish night had terrorized me, had disappeared; together with my confused ego I had lost it in a moment beyond the notion of time, and now could understand what the ancients meant by acquiring immortality.